Video shutter angle estimation using optical flow and linear blur: Experiments and evaluation

 The estimated $\hat{\alpha}$ is less accurate for very small and very large values of the true exposure fraction $\alpha$.
 Analysis of the behavior is a part of our future work.
 We conjecture that for very low values of $\alpha$, the discrete estimates of blur are highly inaccurate.
 For large values of $\alpha$, the optical flow, operating on blurred images, is possibly losing accuracy.

-\cref{fig:short_estim,} and \cref{fig:long_estim} show the distribution of the $\hat{\alpha}$; estimation run with parameters $\varphi = 5\degree$, $D = 30$.
+\cref{fig:short_estim,} and \cref{fig:long_estim} show the distribution of $\hat{\alpha}$ from a test with parameters $\varphi = 5\degree$, $D = 30$.
 Larger levels of noise are present in the estimates of $\alpha < 0.1$.
 This supports our conjecture that the accuracy of linear blur kernel estimation on very small values of $\alpha$ is rather low.
-For values $\alpha > 0.1$, we observe the majority of estimates within close intervals of the ground truth value.
+For values $\alpha > 0.1$, we observe the majority of estimates within close intervals of ground truth values.
 The dependency of estimation accuracy on the ground truth value of $\alpha$ is the largest limitation of the method.